mahadum-africa/Mahadum/did-spec.md

 usually defined.
 In our case, this grammar is as follows:

 ```
-did        = "did:hpass:" genesishash ":" identifier
+did        = "did:mahadum:" identifier
-genesishash      = 64(hexdigit)
 identifier = 64(hexdigit)
 hexdigit     = "0" / "1" / "2" / "3" / "4" / "5" / "6" / "7" / "8" / "9" / "a" / "b" / "c"
     / "d" / "e" / "f"
 ```

-Where `did` and `hpass` are literals that define our Health Pass namespace.
+Where `did` and `mahadum` are literals that define our namespace.
 `genesishash` is a string containing the (hex-encoded SHA256) hash of the genesis block pertaining to the Fabric network where the DID was created.
 Its purpose is to prevent "migration" of DIDs (we expand on this in the